Hit the ground running with your tasks aligned and team assigned, thanks to this interactive sprint planning session tool.

 Our template for sprint planning supports every team member as you forge ahead.
 Go the extra mile with FigJam’s Community templates carrying the load.

 Start by gathering your team together around your FigJam sprint planning example template.
-You’ll want to source input from as many minds as possible and create a sprint planning meeting agendaas you map out the next few weeks to be sure your sprint plan succeeds, so if you're wondering who attends sprint planning, the answer is “everyone.”
+As a project manager, make sure to check in with your team to evaluate how everyone is feeling prior to entering a new, upcoming sprint.
+Then, review the project roadmap (don’t forget to include any backlog items that still need to be completed, too).
+You’ll want to source input from as many minds as possible and create a sprint planning meeting agenda as you map out the next few weeks to be sure your sprint plan succeeds, so if you're wondering who attends sprint planning, the answer is “everyone.”
+To conclude, ensure all sprint tasks are assigned to a team member.

-What happens in sprint planning?
-You’ll make a list of upcoming projects and collectively determine the sub-tasks for each.
+To prepare for a successful sprint, you’ll make a list of upcoming projects and collectively determine the sub-tasks for each.
 Then, you’ll plug these into your template with sprint planning as rows, sectioned off into weekly schedules.
-Moving onto the columns, you’ll want to confirm your team availability and assign members to each sub-task.
+Moving onto the columns, you’ll want to confirm your team availability and assign members to each sub-task action item.
 Next, you’ll input the project status—ranging from not started to complete—and hierarchize by low, medium, or high priority.

 When going through this exercise it also helps to remember which factor should not be considered during sprint planning.
 Do not include stories in your product backlog.
 Story points, or product issues, work for long-term planning and aren’t relevant to your sample sprint planning template.